soundpress/RulesOfNYC/docs/c35/index.rst

 *§ 7-02 Board Determinations.* ::

 (a) Determination that complaint lacks merit.
 Following an investigation, the Board may determine that a complaint is lacking in merit or that violations of the Charter, Act and these Rules have not been substantiated and dismiss the complaint or terminate the investigation.

 (b) Participant not eligible for public funds.
 Following an investigation, the Board may make a determination that a participant is ineligible to receive public funds.
-In the event of a determination of ineligibility, the Board will send written notification to the participant and the participant may request reconsideration of such determination pursuant to Rule 5-02(a).
+In the event of a determination of ineligibility, the Board will send written notification to the participant and the participant may request reconsideration of such determination pursuant to 52 RCNY § 5-02(a).

 (c) Notice and opportunity to contest.